CD Projekt Red: CD Projekt Red

 In March 2018, the opening of a new studio in Wrocław was announced.
 Acquired from a studio called Strange New Things, it is headed by former Techland COO Paweł Zawodny and composed of other ex-Techland, IO Interactive, and CD Projekt Red employees.
 In August 2018, CD Projekt established Spokko, a development studio focused on mobile gaming.
 The Witcher 3s success as well as CD Projekt RED's customer-friendly policies during that period enabled the studio to earn a lot of goodwill within the gaming community.
 However, the studio's working conditions were questioned after disgruntled employees flooded the company's profile at Glassdoor with negative reviews.
 Iwinski later responded by saying that the studio's approach to making games "is not for everyone".

 Following the successful release of The Witcher 3: Wild Hunt, Cyberpunk 2077, the studio's next title, became one of the most anticipated video games of all time.
 It is an open-world role-playing game based on the Cyberpunk 2020 tabletop system created by Mike Pondsmith.
 The game was initially introduced in May 2012.
 The hype for the title, alongside the release of The Witcher TV series on Netflix, enabled CD Projekt to become the most valuable video game company in Europe in May 2020, surpassing Ubisoft.
-The game suffered multiple delays, with the team stressing that they would not release the game until it was ready.
-While management introduced a "non-obligatory crunch" model for the team to lessen the effects of game development on their personal lives, management broke their promise and forced all developers to crunch and work six days a week.
+The game suffered multiple delays, with the team stressing that it would not release the game until it was ready.
+While CDPR initially introduced a "non-obligatory crunch" model for the team to lessen the effects of game development on their personal lives, a mandatory crunch period was eventually implemented, requiring all developers to work six-day weeks.
 The game was released in December 2020.
 The PC version received generally positive reviews and became one of the biggest video game launches for PC.
 The development cost was fully recouped based on pre-order sales alone.
 However, the console versions were plagued with technical issues and software bugs, with some players reporting that these versions were unplayable.
 The studio was accused of hiding the poor state of the console versions from its customers during the game's marketing.
 On 18 December 2020 the game was removed from the PlayStation online store.
 Kiciński acknowledged that the company's approach to marketing the console versions eroded players' trust in the studio, and promised to release patches for the game.